Connect with others who understand.

 CAH Symptoms

-• Changes in genitalia in infants, such as an enlarged penis in males
+• Changes in genitalia in infants, such as an enlarged penis in males and atypical genitalia in females

 • Infertility or difficulty having children

-• Abnormal menstrual cycles (periods) in females
+• Abnormal menstrual cycles (periods)

 • Male-pattern baldness